python-geeks/Leetcode-scripts/0012/Readme.md

 _ X can be placed before L (50) and C (100) to make 40 and 90.
 _ C can be placed before D (500) and M (1000) to make 400 and 900.

--> Given an integer, convert it to a roman numeral
 For Example:
 Input: num = 58  as (50+5+3=58)
 Output: "LVIII"